garynewby/PianoKeyboard/README.md

 ## Demo

-The <i>Example</i> app demonstrates how to integrate and use GLNPianoView into your project.
-It includes a simple an AVAudioEngine and an AVAudioUnitSampler as sound source.
+The Example app demonstrates how to integrate and use GLNPianoView in your project.
+It includes a simple AVAudioEngine/AVAudioUnitSampler based sound source.

 ### Delegate Methods